ParadiseBotList/docs.paradisebots.net/docs/internal/api-reference/index.md

 ---

 ## Required Data
-The following params should be provided as the `body` of your request when posting stats to our site.
+The following params should be provided as the `body` or `payload` of your request when posting stats to our site.

 ---